-Gallipoli is a very interesting town on the Ionian sea.
+Gallipoli is a very interesting town on the Ionian sea in the Salento peninsula of Puglia.
 The evocative old town is a limestone island linked by an old bridge to the mainland of Italy (and the less appealing industrial section of Gallipoli).
 The Greeks called it Kallipolis, "beautiful city" and it is.
 Its maze of streets zigs and zags between numerous churches and hidden alleys like Corte Gallo (see the location on the map) have become like ethnographic museums with all the decorations placed there by nearby residents.

 This is my favorite place to eat seafood in Italy, and has a thriving fish market just as you come into the old town, marked on the map.
 If you like to cook fish, rent an apartment here and pig out.